rust-lang/cargo/src/doc/book/src/03-02-manifest.md

 Most of the time workspaces will not need to be dealt with as `cargo new` and `cargo init` will handle workspace configuration automatically.

+#### Virtual Manifest

+In workspace manifests, if the `package` table is present, the workspace root crate will be treated as a normal package, as well as a worksapce.
+If the `package` table is not present in a worksapce manifest, it is called a *virtual manifest*.

+When working with *virtual manifests*, package-related cargo commands, like `cargo build`, won't be available anymore.
+But, most of such commands support the `--all` option, will execute the command for all the non-virtual manifest in the workspace.

 #TODO: move this to a more appropriate place
 ### The project layout